ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

   - [Route Parameters](#Route-cont.-Route-Parameters)

 ### General
-- Routes are kind of like "request handlers".
-This is because they define what certain URL requests do.
+- Routes "request translators".
+This is because they link a URL with a controller.
 - They are located in `C:\laravel-apps\fundamental-mechanisms-app\app\Http\routes.php`

 #### <a name="Check-All-Route-Details"></a> Check All Route Details